bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 The Menu Initializer Entry method allows entry of DATE objects without using the `ALPHA` key at all.
-Under each DATE object menu folder, the first menu key causes the initializer sequence of that particular object to be sent into the to the input buffer, without using the `ALPHA` key.
+Under each DATE object menu folder, the first menu key causes the initializer sequence of that particular object to be sent directly into the input buffer.

 For example, under the `DATE > D` menu folder, the first menu button is labeled `D{}`.
 Pressing the `D{}` button is exactly equivalent to typing in the keyboard